Dog Bite Attorney in Paterson, New Jersey

 - Get the dog owner’s contact information: This will help your attorney serve the dog owner with necessary documentation later on.

 - Get witnesses’ contact information: Your attorney may need to speak with witnesses and get them to testify in court.

-Schedule a Free Consultation with an Aggressive Dog Bite Lawyer in Cranford, Elizabeth, or Edison, NJ
+Schedule a Free Consultation with an Aggressive Dog Bite Lawyer in Newark, NJ

 Andrew Calcagno is an experienced personal injury lawyer who can help you win your dog bite case.
 Mr. Calcagno will fully investigate your claim and secure the evidence needed to prove the nature of the dog attack and the extent of your injuries.
 He will speak with witnesses, obtain all police reports and official records, and timely file the necessary paperwork and documentation in support of your dog bite claim.
 Mr. Calcagno will also investigate the dog’s past to find out if the dog has a history of vicious attacks.

 Mr. Calcagno has years of experience negotiating with insurance companies and taking cases to trial in courtrooms throughout New Jersey, including Union County, Middlesex County, Essex County, Hudson County, Monmouth County, Morris County, and Somerset County, NJ.
-You can call Mr. Calcagno day or night to discuss your case or schedule a free consultation at his Cranford, NJ office.
+You can call Mr. Calcagno day or night to discuss your case or schedule a free consultation at one of his offices in Westfield, Cranford, Clifton, Newark, or Red Bank, NJ.
 Dog bite cases are taken on contingency.
 If we don’t win damages for you, you won’t pay a dime.